You have decided to tokenize the shares of your company. Congratulations to that great decision!

 We offer a way to add a drag-along mechanism into the smart contract.
 Using this mechanism, an investor that purchases majority shares in the company can force out the small investors, by paying the fair price of the share acquisition.
 This way, the existing shareholders still get a fair compensation, but future investors that would only accept to get 100% of the share supply can still do so.

-Once you have taken all the necessary decisions, you are ready to deploy our Brokerbot to your investors page and enable your market.
+Once you have taken all the necessary decisions, you are ready to deploy the Brokerbot and enable your market.

 Please don’t hesitate to get in touch with us for any help in taking these decisions.
 We will be more than happy to make sure you understand them fully and set the ideal configuration before launching your market.